WEB STANDARDS

 - Creating wireframes (desktop and mobile)

-- If you are not using one of the templates and want to implement a functionality that requires a third-party plugin, application or software, make sure it has passed risk assessment.
+- If you are not using one of the templates and want to implement a functionality requiring a third-party plugin, application, or software, ensure it has passed risk assessment.

 - Make sure you establish early on what your website’s domain will be.
 Once you are ready, make a registration request.
 Once approved, your website will be included in the University of Florida Website Listing.